nedkia/Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/78882341/205675405-7ad492d6-7528-4be2-ba79-4b5c9207a2dc.png)

-Creating the file
+Creating the file...

-The person's name is generated from three text files: females.txt,males.txt,and lastnames.txt These lists contain thousands of random names for the script to choose from
+The person's name is generated from three text files: females.txt,males.txt,and lastnames.txt.
+These lists contain thousands of random names for the script to choose from.

 ![image](https://user-images.githubusercontent.com/78882341/205675960-f989678c-104c-4cb2-855f-2fe1014ba06a.png)